Book Summary: The Practice by Seth Godin | Shipping Creative Work

 The three foundations of art; curiosity, generosity, and connection.

-The reason I read this book is to develop my own "Practice".
+The reason I read The Practice by Seth Godin is to develop my own "Practice".
 I ultimately hope this will increase my contribution to helping people find joy and fulfilment within organisations.

 Some examples of 'The Practice' in my own life: